chiragvartak/movie-recommender/README.md

 2) To train the Hybrid model, run the `hybrid/train.py` file.
 The trained model will be generated and placed in the same folder.

+## Run the application

+To run the flask application, execute the main method present in `code/ncf/main.py`.

+This should start the flask application on Port:5000 of your system.

 ## Caveats